US election: Who could form Donald Trump's cabinet?

-Sid Miller is also in the running along with Kansas governor Sam Brownback, Nebraska governor Dave Heineman and ex-Georgia governor Sonny Perdue.
+Sid Miller, whose campaign Twitter account referred to Clinton as a c*** just days ago, is also in the running along with Kansas governor Sam Brownback, Nebraska governor Dave Heineman and ex-Georgia governor Sonny Perdue.

 Trump could well pick and choose from the business community for this role.
 Two of his economic advisers, Wilbur Ross and Dan DiMocco are possibilities for the role while Rick Perry, Mike Huckabee or even Chris Christie could be considered.

 Team Trump is looking for an executive or CEO to lead the Labor Department and could plump for Victoria Lipnic, who has been Commissioner of the Equal Employment Opportunity Commission since 2010.
 Lipnic was also on Romney’s radar in 2012 for a high-ranking Labor position.

 A host of prominent Republicans have been tied to this role, including Florida governor Rick Scott, Gingrich, and Ben Carson, a former presidential candidate.
 Trump talked Carson up at a recent anti-Obamacare rally, saying: “I hope that [Carson] will be very much involved in my administration in the coming years.”

 Hamm, linked with the Interior Secretary role, could land the Energy brief instead.
 A close friend of Trump, the Oklahoma oil tycoon is thought to have influenced Trump’s energy policy throughout the campaign.

 Grady is also a possibility if Hamm knocks the role back.